WismutHansen/lst/old/20250622/SPEC.md

 # Path to the sync daemon's local database
 database_path = "~/.config/lst/syncd.db"

-# Reference to the master encryption key in the system's credential manager
+# Reference to the encryption key in the system's credential manager
 encryption_key_ref = "lst-master-key"

-# Reference to this device's unique private key in the system's credential manager
-device_key_ref = "lst-device-key"
 ```

 ---